microsoft/project-rome/Project Rome for iOS (preview release)/reference documentation/CDRemoteSystemDiscovery.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-delegate | The delegate that will receive events from this [CDRemoteSystemDiscovery]( ). initWithDiscoveryFilters | Initializes the [CDPRemoteSystemDiscovery]( ) with a set of filters. start | Begins discovering remote systems. stop | Stops the active discovery. findByHostName | Attempts to find a system proximally using its IP address.
+delegate | The delegate that will receive events from this [CDRemoteSystemDiscovery](CDRemoteSystemDiscovery.md). initWithDiscoveryFilters | Initializes the [CDRemoteSystemDiscovery](CDRemoteSystemDiscovery.md) with a set of filters. start | Begins discovering remote systems. stop | Stops the active discovery. findByHostName | Attempts to find a system proximally using its IP address.